Importing into Australia

 It is your responsibility to comply with the department’s import conditions when importing into Australia.

 Most import permits will be issued within 20 working days of completed applications being received and paid for in full.
+Import permits will have different validity periods depending on the goods and the biosecurity risk posed by the goods.
 Applications may take longer if:

 - they require technical assessment